pidoshva/NurseFilter/README.md

 - **Assign Nurses:** Assign nurses individually from profile view or in batch mode based on location.
 - **Analyze Nurse Statistics:** View detailed statistics on nurse assignments.
 - **Generate Reports:** Create statistical reports and export as PDF.
+- **Manage Notes:** Add and edit notes in the profile view for additional information.
+- **Handle Duplicates:** Review and manage duplicate records through the duplicate detection system.
+- **Batch Assign by Location:** Assign nurses to multiple children based on ZIP code, city, or state.

 ## Application Layout